 The post-September 11, 2001 view of Central Asia may be much different.
 As the United States confronted the Taliban in Afghanistan and continues to deal with regional terrorist threats, it requires the cooperation of countries in the region for military bases and supply centers.
 Concerns regarding their human rights records are likely to be given low priority in these circumstances.
 A Senate amendment (Wellstone) to H.R.
 2506 reflected this situation by requiring a report every six months on defense assistance provided to Uzbekistan and the extent of any human rights violations.
 Although the language was omitted from the conference report, the statement of conferees directed the Secretary of State to report on defense assistance and its use by Uzbekistan.
 No special report was required on human rights violations.
-However, H.R.
-5410, the House Committee FY2003 appropriations bill, requires that the Secretary of State determine that the Government of Uzbekistan is making progress in meeting commitments under its March 12, 2002 framework agreement with the United States before funds may be made available to it.
+However, the FY2003 appropriations act requires that the Secretary of State determine that the Government of Uzbekistan is making progress in human rights and in meeting commitments under its March 12, 2002 framework agreement with the United States before funds may be made available to it.
 That agreement contains language supporting progress in democratization, among other issues.

 The Caucasus.
 Of the three Caucasus countries, Armenia and Georgia have been given a high priority in U.S. aid funding, with money earmarked for both in amounts that make them the highest recipients of FSU aid on a per capita basis.
 Azerbaijan, on the other hand, has received relatively little assistance, many types of assistance, until recently, being prohibited under Section 907 of the FREEDOM Support Act.
 In FY2002, the region was expected to receive \$224 million in regular FSU appropriations, representing 29% of the FSU account.
 This figure includes a congressional earmark of \$90 million for Armenia and a recommendation of \$90 million for Georgia.
-For FY2003, the Bush Administration requested \$205 million for the region, 27% of the total FSU request.
-The Senate Committee version of the FY2003 foreign operations bill, S. 2779, earmarks \$90 million for Armenia and recommends \$87 million for Georgia.
-The House bill, H.R.
-5410, recommends \$83.4 million and \$82.5 million for Armenia and Georgia, respectively.
+For FY2003, the Bush Administration plans to allocate \$205 million for the region, 27% of the total FSU request.
+H.J.Res.
+2 earmarks \$90 million for Armenia, but requires no specific amount for Georgia government is taking demonstrable steps to cease all blockades and other offensive uses of force against Armenia and Nagorno-Karabakh, the enclave of Armenian ethnic people which has sought independence from Azerbaijan (see CRS Issue Brief IB92109, Armenia-Azerbaijan Conflict).
+The Clinton Administration opposed Section 907 and asked Congress to repeal it.
+In the past, some Members of Congress suggested that the Clinton Administration waive the provision, using its broad authority under the Foreign Assistance Act, if it did not approve of it.
+However, domestic political considerations appeared to have discouraged such a move.